Never Road Weary:

 The blue-sky days were picturesque and the national parks were incredible, we got to feel the seasons change as we moved across the landscape, but the daily routine of motorcycle trip was not glamorous.
 We spent our first hour packing up camp, or at least repacking the luggage boxes if we’d stayed at a motel.
 We put on the same (increasingly dirty) motorcycle clothes every day.
 We laced up our boots, strapped on our helmets, and slid our hands into leather gloves that grew softer with each storm and scuff.
 We mounted the motorcycle, and rode on.

-It was hours of wind.
-Jesse singing the wrong lyrics to classic rock songs into our Bluetooth helmet headsets.
-Stopping to stretch our butts.
-Ordering coffee to warm up, or buying gas station popsicles to cool off.
-Laying next to the bike on the pavement or a patch of grass when our backs ached from sitting all day.
-Sweating.
-Shivering.
-Never appreciating a shower more than after a few long days of road grime and campfire smoke seeping into all our pores.
+Mostly, it was hours of wind, Jesse singing the wrong lyrics to classic rock songs into our Bluetooth helmet headsets, stopping to stretch our butts, ordering coffee to warm up, or buying gas station popsicles to cool off.
+If we’d ridden too long we’d lie next to the bike on the pavement or a patch of grass when our backs ached from sitting all day.
+There was a lot of sweating in the Southwest, and shivering in Michigan.

 And then suddenly, once we’d nailed the routine of packing up the bike and perfected the timing of putting on rain gear before a thunderhead broke over us, after so many weeks and so many miles, we crossed over the Rocky Mountains from Alberta back into BC and into the land of mountain lupine and ponderosa pine.
-Sweet smells of grass and aspen trees and western air wrapped around us, Okanagan Lake stretched out calm on that brink of summer evening, and we were home.
+Sweet smells of grass and aspen trees and western air wrapped around us, and we were home.

 We parked in the driveway, unpacked the bike, walked inside to the dinner table set, and the unexpectedly long journey was abruptly but quietly over.
 After two long years, the loop was complete.